UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 Note: The reimbursement must include a statement from the Motor Pool indicating that a vehicle was not available 48 hours prior to the departure date.
 A TEV or PCV submitted without the requisite statement will be reimbursed at the University rate.
 The Assistant Director of Business Operations may make exceptions when there is a bona-fide reason for not reserving a vehicle at least 48 hours in advance of departure.

-Note: Mileage reimbursement for non-UNI employees is at the discretion of the account manager, but may not exceed the IRS standard business mileage rate.
+Note: Mileage reimbursement for non-UNI employees and students is at the discretion of the account manager, but may not exceed the IRS standard business mileage rate.

 Mileage Reimbursement Rate Table